-A renowned ADHD expert explains how physical activity changes your brain for the better and how exercise can act as a supplemental treatment for patients managing their symptoms with medication, therapy, and/or diet.
+A renowned ADHD expert explains how physical activity changes your brain for the better and how exercise can act as a supplemental treatment for patients managing their symptoms with medication, therapy, and/or nutrition.

 If you were to run into Jackson, my former patient, you would meet a compact 21-year-old in jeans and an untucked shirt, who speaks articulately about his plans for the future — a typical American college kid, if not a little smarter.
 What stands out about him isn’t so much where he is today, but how far he has come to get here and how he did it with an alternative ADHD treatment.

-Jackson, who has attention deficit hyperactivity disorder (ADHD), runs nearly every day — three miles on days that he also lifts weights, six miles on the others.
+Jackson, who has attention deficit hyperactivity disorder (ADHD), runs nearly every day — three miles on days that he also does resistance training, six miles on the others.
 “If I don’t do it, it’s not like I feel guilty,” he says.
 “I feel like I’ve missed something in my day, and I want to go do it.
 Because I figured out that, while I’m exercising, I don’t have trouble concentrating on anything.”

 Jackson was diagnosed with ADHD early on, after his third-grade teacher picked up on his disruptive behavior and inability to complete class work.
 He began taking Ritalin and stayed on some form of stimulant throughout his school years.